kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | Fig. 8 Kubernetes CoreDNS Cache |

 #### Summary
-Test results shown there is a small impact on the istio proxy, but none of those are overall considerably.
+The test results show that there is a small, but overall negligible, impact on the Istio proxy.
-By the Kubernetes CoreDNS, no suspicion behavior observed, DNS request are increased from 2 to 3 request per second, DNS lookups increased from 1 to 2 per second, and
-DNS cache hits increased parallel to the DNS lookup responses, which proof lookups request hit mostly cache.
+For Kubernetes CoreDNS, no suspicious behavior was observed.
+DNS requests increased from 2 to 3 requests per second, and DNS lookups increased from 1 to 2 per second.
+DNS cache hits increased in parallel to the DNS lookup responses, which proves that lookup requests mostly hit the cache.

 ### Scenario 2

-Fig. 1 shown call execution summary (from client perspective) of the test cluster with istio sampling rate 100% setup.
+Fig. 1 shows the call execution summary (from client perspective) of the test cluster with Istio sampling rate set to **100%**.
-The success rate of call execution is 99% and the average response time is around **950ms.**
+The success rate of call execution is 99%, and the average response time is around **950ms**.

-Unsuccessfully calls mostly result HTTP 503, main cause of not successfully calls are, either istio proxy can't access upstream service (serverless function self) or jaeger tracing collector service.
+Unsuccessful calls mostly result in a HTTP 503 response; with the main cause being that Istio proxy can't access either the upstream service (the serverless function), or the Jaeger tracing collector service.

 | ![Call execution summary](../assets/istio-100per-call-summary.jpg) |